gouniverse/vaultstore/docs/proposals/20250312_audit_logging.md

 # Audit Logging Functionality

+## Status: Needs Further Refinement
+Interesting proposal, but needs further refinement.
+As this is a data store component, it does not have notion of users or IP addresses.
+However, it may provide generic functionality to store custom audit logs (as defined by the user)

 ## Overview

 This proposal suggests implementing comprehensive audit logging for all operations performed on the VaultStore, providing a traceable history of secret access and modifications.